 By Kerstin Andlaw

-Some companies are also concerned about their employee’s mental health, and there are relevant awards up for grabs, all of which is helping to increase the awareness and the importance of the subject.
+Some companies are also concerned about their employee’s mental and behavioral health, and there are relevant awards up for grabs, all of which is helping to increase the awareness and the importance of the subject.

 But what are we actually referring to when we talk about mental health?
 Is it anxiety, depression, mental breakdowns, or is it wellbeing?